Kajal1721/crime-alerter/README.md

 # crime-reg-react
-An online website for registering complain.
+An online website for registering to complain.